xliee/openhaystack/Firmware/ESP32/README.md

 ## Disclaimer

-Note that the firmware is just a proof-of-concept and currently only implements advertising a single static key.
-This means that **devices running this firmware are trackable** by other devices in proximity.
+Note that the firmware is just a proof-of-concept which implement a key derivation algorithm.

 ## Requirements